Skip to content

 • !The tenant key scopes to the network, not the site.
 Reuse it across sibling sites on the same email.

-• !Onboard token expires in 24h.
-On 410, restart from step 1.
+• !Install token expires in 24h.
+On 410, restart with POST /api/install.

 • !Respect rate limits.
 429= wait 60s, retry once.
 Don't loop.